-This study adopts a quasi-experimental approach using a $2 \times 3$ factorial design, as shown in Table 1.
+This study adopts a quasi-experimental approach using a 2×3 factorial design, as shown in Table 1.
 The study's dependent variable is the level of mathematical reasoning ability.
-Meanwhile, the independent variables include the type of treatment and the level of mathematical self-efficacy.
+Meanwhile, the independent variables include the type of treatment (RME-based learning trajectory or direct learning) and the level of mathematical self-efficacy (high, moderate, low).